 The stool should be firm, but not too dry.
 It should be a normal chocolate-brown colour and it should be easy for your cat to pass.
 It should be the shape of a log or sausage.

-There are a great number reasons why your cat's stool may not be normal, some mild, others serious.
+There are a number of reasons your cat’s stool may not be normal, some more serious than others.
 The age and health status of your cat can help your veterinarian to narrow down a probable cause.
-For example, cancer and hyperthyroidism are seen more often in middle-aged to senior cats, whereas kittens are more likely to eat things they shouldn't.
+For example, cancer and hyperthyroidism are seen more often in middle-aged to senior cats, whereas kittens are more likely to eat things they shouldn’t.